-The Facts on Licensing Oracle on AWS
+Understanding the Facts about Licensing Oracle on AWS

-Now the Oracle Cloud Policy grants some extra benefits for licensing in authorized cloud environments: Amazon EC2 and RDS as well as Microsoft Azure.
-It allows you to license your Oracle workloads in those environments based on vCPU instead of the underlying hosts.
-For these public clouds with hundreds of thousands of physical servers, this licensing methodology is safe, low-risk and 100% protected by the LicenseFortress guarantee.
-LicenseFortress offers the industry’s only financial guarantee, so you know you can deploy your Oracle licenses at no risk.
+The Oracle Cloud Policy grants extra benefits for licensing in authorized cloud environments, including Amazon EC2, RDS, and Microsoft Azure.
+License your Oracle workloads in these environments based on virtual Central Processing Units (vCPUs), not underlying hosts.
+With hundreds of thousands of physical servers in these public clouds, this licensing approach is safe, low-risk, and fully protected by the LicenseFortress guarantee.
+You can confidently deploy your Oracle licenses without any risk, thanks to LicenseFortress, the industry’s only provider offering a financial guarantee.

 VMware Cloud on AWS Licensing Based on vCPU

 Licensing based on vCPUs in the VMware Cloud on AWS environment is high-risk.
 We don’t recommend it or provide guaranteed coverage due to its nature.

 Some claim that since Amazon declared VMware Cloud on AWS supported by EC2, it falls under the Oracle Cloud Policy guidelines.
 Remember, this policy isn’t a contractual agreement.
 Oracle retains control over licensing decisions for its software, independent of statements from third-party vendors.
 Many organizations have faced challenges with Oracle License Management Services (LMS) and VMware “soft partitioning” for licensing requirements.

 When seeking advice, consider incentives.
 Who benefits if you engage in a battle with Oracle LMS?
 Who bears the financial burden?
 If advisors don’t back their advice with their financial support, seek advisors who will.